1998–99 Los Angeles Lakers season

-At midseason, Eddie Jones and Elden Campbell were both traded to the Charlotte Hornets in exchange for All-Star forward Glen Rice, J.R.
-Reid and B. J. Armstrong, who was released to free agency and signed with the Orlando Magic.
-The team also released Corie Blount, as he later on signed with the Cleveland Cavaliers.
-The Lakers won ten straight games between February and March, and finished second in the Pacific Division with a 31–19 record.
-Their home-game attendance for the season was 430,007 (12th in the league).
+At mid-season, Eddie Jones and Elden Campbell were both traded to the Charlotte Hornets in exchange for All-Star forward Glen Rice, J.R.
+Reid and B. J. Armstrong, who was released to free agency and signed with the Orlando Magic; the team also released Corie Blount, as he later on signed with the Cleveland Cavaliers.
+The Lakers won ten straight games between February and March, and finished in second place in the Pacific Division with a 31–19 record, earning the fourth seed in the Western Conference.

-Kobe Bryant averaged 19.9 points, 5.3 rebounds and 1.4 steals per game in his first season as a starter, and was selected to the All-NBA Third Team, while Shaquille O'Neal averaged 26.3 points, 10.7 rebounds and 1.7 blocks per game, made the All-NBA Second Team, and finished in sixth place in Most Valuable Player voting.
+Kobe Bryant averaged 19.9 points, 5.3 rebounds and 1.4 steals per game in his first season as a starter, and was named to the All-NBA Third Team, while Shaquille O'Neal averaged 26.3 points, 10.7 rebounds and 1.7 blocks per game, and was named to the All-NBA Second Team, and finished in sixth place in Most Valuable Player voting.
 In addition, Rice played in 27 games due to an elbow injury he sustained in Charlotte, and provided the team with 17.5 points per game, while Rick Fox contributed 9.0 points per game off the bench, Harper provided with 6.9 points and 4.2 assists per game, and Derek Fisher contributed 5.9 points, 3.9 assists and 1.2 steals per game.

-In the playoffs, the Lakers defeated the Houston Rockets 3–1 in the Western Conference First Round, but were swept in four straight games by the eventual champion San Antonio Spurs during the Western Conference Semi-finals.
-The Spurs would reach the NBA Finals for the first time to defeat the 8th-seeded New York Knicks in five games, winning their first ever championship.
+In the 1999 NBA playoffs, the Lakers defeated the Houston Rockets, 3–1 in the Western Conference First Round, but were swept in four straight games by the eventual champion San Antonio Spurs in the Western Conference Semi-finals.
+The Spurs would reach the NBA Finals for the first time to defeat the 8th-seeded New York Knicks in five games, winning their first ever NBA championship.

-Following the season, Rambis was fired as head coach, while Reid signed as a free agent with the Milwaukee Bucks, Sean Rooks was traded back to his former team, the Dallas Mavericks, rookie forward Ruben Patterson signed with the Seattle SuperSonics, and Harper was dealt to the Detroit Pistons, but was released and then retired.
+The Lakers finished 12th in the NBA in home-game attendance, with an attendance of 430,007 at the Great Western Forum during the regular season.
+Following the season, Rambis was fired as head coach, while Reid signed as a free agent with the Milwaukee Bucks, Sean Rooks was traded back to his former team, the Dallas Mavericks, rookie small forward Ruben Patterson signed with the Seattle SuperSonics, and Harper was dealt to the Detroit Pistons, but was released and then retired.